eltoroit/ETLC_SecureDB/README.md

 This Apex class will help you ensure the Lightning components applications/components that you write to access data from Salesforce are always enforcing the user's CRUD, FLS and Record Access (Sharing model) security.

+**NOTE:** This repository was updated and included in ETLC_ApexBridge.
+The full documentation can be found there.

 ## Motivation

 As indicated in the official [Lightning Security](https://developer.salesforce.com/page/Lightning_Security) article: